Timothy Creasey: Regimental career

 Creasey was born in 1923, and educated at Clifton College.
-He joined the Army on leaving school, and was commissioned in the Indian Army on 1942, as a junior officer in the 10th Baluch Regiment.
+He was commissioned in the British Indian Army on 1942, as a junior officer in the 10th Baluch Regiment.
 He served with them in South-East Asia, Italy and Greece, before transferring into the British Army and joining the Royal Norfolk Regiment.

 In 1955, he was a major in 39th Infantry Brigade, which served in Kenya during the Mau Mau Uprising, and in the following year experienced a different form of unconventional warfare whilst posted to Northern Ireland, during the 1956 IRA border campaign.
 After a spell as an instructor at the Staff College, he was promoted to command the 1st Battalion of the newly formed Royal Anglian Regiment in 1965, and saw service in the Aden Emergency.
 He earned an Officer of the Order of the British Empire for his service in the 1966 Birthday Honours.